Thomas Brodie-Sangster: Career

+Early work and child acting (2000s)

 In 2001, Brodie-Sangster's first acting role was in a BBC television film, Station Jim.
 He subsequently appeared in a few more television films, including the lead roles in Bobbie's Girl, The Miracle of the Cards (based on the story of Craig Shergold) and Stig of the Dump.
 He won the "Golden Nymph" award at the 43rd Annual Monte Carlo Television Festival for his role in the miniseries Entrusted.
 Brodie-Sangster's first major theatrical film was Love Actually (2003), in which he played Sam.
 He was nominated for a Golden Satellite Award and a Young Artist Award for his role in the film.

 Brodie-Sangster next appeared in a television adaptation of the novel Feather Boy and played a younger version of James Franco's Tristan in the film version of Tristan & Isolde.
-Among other things, Brodie-Sangster takes part in a (child's) sword fight in the film.
 Brodie-Sangster next starred in the commercially successful film Nanny McPhee (2005) as the eldest of seven children.

 In 2007, he appeared in a two-part story ("Human Nature" and "The Family of Blood") in Doctor Who as schoolboy Tim Latimer, and guest-starred in the Big Finish Doctor Who audio dramas The Mind's Eye and The Bride of Peladon.
 He also starred in the film adaptation of Valerio Massimo Manfredi's historical novel The Last Legion, released in 2007.
-That same year he voiced the character of Ferb Fletcher in the Disney Channel animated series Phineas and Ferb.
+That same year, he voiced the character of Ferb Fletcher in the Disney Channel animated series Phineas and Ferb.
 He appeared in the 2008 miniseries Pinocchio, filmed in Italy, as Lampwick.

 In 2008, Brodie-Sangster had a role in director Jane Campion's film Bright Star, a love story about John Keats and his lover Fanny Brawne.
-He also starred as Paul McCartney in Nowhere Boy, a film directed by award-winning artist Sam Taylor-Wood, about the teenage years of John Lennon.
+He also starred as Paul McCartney in Nowhere Boy, a film directed by artist Sam Taylor-Wood, about the teenage years of John Lennon.

-Brodie-Sangster appeared as Casey in the film Some Dogs Bite about a boy who wants to keep his family together.
-Casey takes his baby brother out of foster care and, with the help of his older brother, goes in search of their father.
-Brodie-Sangster appeared in the Irish film Death of a Superhero, based on the novel by Anthony McCarten.
+Brodie-Sangster appeared as Casey in the film Some Dogs Bite, about a boy who wants to keep his family together.
+He also appeared in the Irish film Death of a Superhero, based on the novel by Anthony McCarten.